 The visitors will be disappointed that they were denied twice by Hugo Lloris, once by the crossbar and once by a linesman’s flag as they played with too much intensity for their hosts.

 The Spaniard in particular spurned his fair share of chances, displaying a lack of sharpness despite scoring his first league goal since March against Everton last weekend.

-Both sides had chances late on - substitute Jason Puncheon almost giving Palace its first away league win since September when he rattled the crossbar - as sections of the home support voiced their discontent at the goal less draw.
+Both sides had chances late on - substitute Jason Puncheon almost giving Palace their first away league win since September when he rattled the crossbar - as sections of the home support voiced their discontent at the goalless draw.

 With Palace on top, Soldado - one of two Spurs changes - missed the opportunity to put the hosts in front against the run of play when he cleared the crossbar from inside the area.

 Jan Vertonghen - making his 100th Tottenham appearance - was needed to deny Zaha's progress soon after following a tricky run into the area.